ChaelCodes/MeetAnotherDay/CONTRIBUTING.md

 Run `docker compose run --rm web bundle exec rspec` to run the test suite.
 We have GitHub Actions setup to run the test suite automatically.
 We expect new tests for new functionality, and your PR to having a passing test suite before review.

 ## Teardown
 When you're done, run `docker compose down` to stop the containers.
-You can remove all containers, images, and volumes with `docker compose rm -v` when you're done contributing to ConfBuddies.
+You can remove all containers, images, and volumes with `docker compose rm -v` when you're done contributing to Meet Another Day.

 ## Helpful Docker Commands
 To open the Rails console:\